-Why do humans need guidance?
+Why do we seek guidance?

 The self-help book

-The leap from self-help to life coaching
+The leap from self-help to coaching

 The inner game of tennis

-The person credited with identifying the self-improving potential of sports coaching is American writer Timothy Gallwey, who published his ground-breaking book 'The Inner game of tennis' in 1975.
-The author observed how tennis players created their own mental blocks on the court by doubting their abilities and picturing failure.
+The person credited with identifying the self-improving potential of sports coaching is American writer Timothy Gallwey, who published his groundbreaking book The Inner game of tennis in 1975.
+Gallwey observed how tennis players created their own mental blocks on the court by doubting their abilities and picturing failure.
 He concluded that this kind of negative thinking interfered with the 'natural doing process' of the mind and limited the likelihood of success.

 Gallwey believed that examining a sportsman's life, behaviour and character was more important in coaching than training them up with technical or physical skills.

-From the sports-field to the boardroom
+From the sports field to the boardroom

 From the boardroom to the home